kuzudb/kuzudb.github.io/docs/cypher/data-types.md

 ---------------------------------------------
 ```

-## LIST Data Type
+## VAR-LIST Data Type
-List is a nested data type to store a list of values of the same type.
+VAR-List is a nested data type to store a list of arbitrary number of values of the same type.
 Values in a list can themselves be nested lists.
 A few examples:
 ```
 UNWIND [[1,2], [3], [4, 5]] AS x